Mystery surrounds future of Old Town Hall after sister site sells at auction

 WHY IS THE BUILDING SO IMPORTANT TO THE CITY?

-Last month, Councillor Mazher Iqbal, Sheffield Council’s executive member for city futures, said it was an important part of the city’s heritage and they would liaise with partners about its future.
+Last month, Coun Mazher Iqbal, Sheffield Council’s executive member for city futures, said it was an important part of the city’s heritage and they would liaise with partners about its future.

 BUSINESS NEWS: Fledgling delivery company lands £14m investment